DissonanceTrip/Pico7SegmentClock/README.md

 If you have any particular bugs or improvements, please feel free to open an issue or pull request and I'll take a look.

-I will not troubleshoot hardware issue here - please consult other forums for hardware issues
+I will not troubleshoot hardware issues here - please consult other forums for hardware issues

 # Credit and Thanks